 Understanding Fly Reel Drag Systems

-Understanding the drag on a fly reel might seem like something that isn’t worth learning about, especially if you only go fly fishing for trout.
-Trout barely take line off the reel so why would you need a drag system?
+Understanding the drag on a fly reel might seem like something that isn’t worth learning about, especially if you only fly fish for trout.
+Trout barely take the line off the reel, so why would you need a drag system?

 What is a drag on a fly reel?